top of page

 4. The Spirit of the Beehive (El Espiritu de la colemna, 1973, Spain, dir.
 Victor Erice)

-Víctor Erice’s 1973 film, Espíritu de la colmena (“Spirit of the Beehive”) is one of the most magically haunting Spanish films I’ve ever watched.
-It is the sort of film that emphasizes that this medium is not mere storytelling: it is a form that is completely unique in itself.
-It is a film that crawls into your system and remains for many days, perhaps longer, even before you understand why.
-Ana Torrent as Ana must be one of the most amazing examples of child acting in film. (watch the Spanish trailer)
+Víctor Erice’s 1973 film, Espíritu de la colmena (Spirit of the Beehive), is one of the most magically haunting Spanish films I’ve ever seen.
+It’s the kind of film that shows cinema is not just about storytelling; it’s a completely unique art form.
+This movie seeps into your mind and lingers for days, perhaps even longer, before you fully grasp why.
+Ana Torrent’s portrayal of Ana is one of the most extraordinary examples of child acting in film history. (watch the Spanish trailer)

 The great Hara Setsuko in Late Spring